apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 <a name="configuration">
-## Configuration
+## Dimensions Computation Configuration

 ### Configuration Definitions
-Configuration of Dimensions Computation application is divided into 2 parts:
+The configuration of Dimensions Computation is divided into: Dimensions Computation Schema Configuration and Operator Configurations as follows:

 #### Dimensions Computation Schema Configuration
-The Dimensions Computation Schema tells the Dimensions Computation operator information about the Aggregations.
-The Dimensions Computation schema looks like the following:
+The Dimensions Computation Schema provides the Dimensions Computation operator with information about the aggregations.
+The schema looks like this:

 ```json
 {"keys":[{"name":"publisher","type":"string","enumValues":["twitter","facebook","yahoo"]},